-After a few cabin fires in my Boeing 707 squadron we came up with this bit of wisdom: If you don't put a cabin fire out in eight minutes or less, you probably won't.
+After a few cabin fires in my Boeing 707 squadron, we came up with this bit of wisdom: If you don't put a cabin fire out in eight minutes or less, you probably won't.
 If you are on fire and don't land the airplane in fifteen minutes or less, you probably won't.
-Now you will see that in just about so many words in AC 120-80 In-flight Fires, ¶8.A.
+Now you will see that in just about so many words in AC 120-80 In-flight Fires, §14.1.
+That advisory circular, by the way, was updated in 2023 and is well worth the read.

 — James Albright